isLundy/openExploreDir/README.md

 Original author: The code written by Thorsten and released by Varun Hadkar.

-The name and code of the script all have been changed by me and republished on NukePedia, new features added and available for Windows, Linux, Mac.
+The name and code of the script all have been changed by me, new features added and available for Windows, Linux, Mac.

 <br />